Mski-2K/PortfolioTracker/README.md

 # Portfolio Manager

-A simple portfolio management system for XTB transactions that visualizes capital gains and currency exchange gains.
+A simple portfolio management system for XTB transactions that visualizes your portfolio value over time in a selected currency.

 ## Features

-- Upload and process XTB Excel files
-- Visualize capital gains with bar charts
-- Track currency exchange gains
+- Add buy/sell transactions for any instrument (e.g. AAPL, MSFT, etc.)
+- Select a global portfolio currency (PLN, USD, EUR, GBP) in the top right corner
+- All transaction amounts are entered in the selected portfolio currency
+- Automatic conversion to instrument currency using NBP rates on transaction date
+- Portfolio value chart over time (week/month/quarter) in the selected currency
+- Real-time price and currency conversion for portfolio valuation
-- Integration with NBP API for currency rates
+- Capital/currency gain calculation based on real NBP rates
 - MongoDB integration for data persistence

 ## Prerequisites